hamadanono/github-trending-repos/README.md

 # Start development server
 npm start
 ```
-Go to http://localhost:3000 to view it in the browser.
+Open http://localhost:3000 to view it in the browser.